nishithaNsingh/nishithaNsingh/README.md

 - 👀 I’m interested in cloud computing, Flutter, Figma, and beginner-level artificial intelligence and machine learning.
 - 🌱 I’m currently learning and mastering the skills I have acquired so far.
 - 💞️ I’m looking to collaborate on projects related to cloud computing, mobile app development using Flutter, user interface design using Figma, or beginner-level AI/ML projects.
-- 📫 You can reach me at email-nishithasingh777@gmail.com
+- 📫 You can reach me at email - nishithasingh777@gmail.com
                           LinkedIn-https://www.linkedin.com/in/nishitha-singh-n-a68b71256

 <!---